therealparmesh/object-to-formdata/README.md

 const formData = serialize(
   object,
   options, // optional
-  existingFormData, // optional
-  keyPrefix, // optional
-);
+  existingFormData, // optional: allows you to send an existing FormData instance to be used keyPrefix, // optional: prefix all keys with this value );

 console.log(formData);